-Our university complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act to ensure that otherwise qualified students with disabilities are not discriminated against on the basis of their disabilities and that they are not excluded from or denied the benefits of our programs and services.
+Our university complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, the Fair Housing Act, and New York State Human Rights Law to ensure that otherwise qualified students with disabilities are not discriminated against on the basis of their disabilities and that they are not excluded from or denied the benefits of our programs and services.

 If you have concerns about your registration for disability services, the way in which your accommodations have been provided, or that you have been discriminated against because of a disability, you should take the following steps:

 - Concerns about classroom accommodations, disparate or disparaging treatment related to disability, or access issues on campus are addressed most effectively by discussing the concern with your SDS counselor and the appropriate instructor or staff person as soon as the issue arises.

 - Consult the SDS Director regarding your concerns, steps taken to resolve the issue and additional considerations to address your concerns and potential resolutions.